Home

 The military connection to the instrument is still very strong in the Royal Regiment of Scotland, as it is in military forces of the Commonwealth countries such as Canada, Australia and New Zealand, and is often played at formal ceremonies.

-Many police forces in countries such as Scotland, Canada, Australia, New Zealand, America and South Africa have formed Police Pipe bands, and are as you would expect wear their kilts with pride.
+Many police forces in countries such as Scotland, Canada, Australia, New Zealand, America and South Africa have formed Police Pipe bands, and as you would expect wear their kilts with pride.

 Western Australia police pipe band with their kilts and bagpipes